arietimmerman/laravel-oauth-introspect-middleware/README.md

 php artisan vendor:publish
 ~~~

+# Configuration

-Finally in your `.env` file, define the following properties
+In your `.env` file, define the following properties

 ~~~.properties
 # Url of the authorization server